-- 1. A "disconnected" timer is initialized to a random value, uniformly distributed between 0 and a provisionable "disconnected" initial waiting delay (Tdinit), e.g., 15 seconds.
+- 1. A "disconnected" timer is initialized to a random value, uniformly distributed between 0 and a provisionable "disconnected" initial waiting delay (Td{init}), e.g., 15 seconds.
 Care MUST be taken to avoid synchronicity of the random number generation between multiple gateways and endpoints that would use the same algorithm. - 2.
 The gateway then waits for either the end of this timer, the reception of a command from the call agent, or the detection of a local user activity for the endpoint, such as for example an off-hook transition. - 3.
 When the "disconnected" timer elapses, when a command is received, or when a local user activity is detected, the gateway MUST initiate the "disconnected" procedure with a new transaction ID for the endpoint.
-In the case of local user activity, a provisionable "disconnected" minimum waiting delay (Tdmin) must furthermore have elapsed since the gateway became disconnected or the last time it ended the "disconnected" procedure in order to limit the rate at which the procedure is performed. - 4.
-If the "disconnected" procedure still left the endpoint disconnected, a new value for the "disconnected" timer is selected.
+In the case of local user activity, a provisionable "disconnected" minimum waiting delay (Td{min}) must furthermore have elapsed since the gateway became disconnected or the last time it ended the "disconnected" procedure in order to limit the rate at which the procedure is performed.

+4. If the "disconnected" procedure still left the endpoint disconnected, a new value for the "disconnected" timer is selected.
 The timer value MUST be selected from the range defined by 1.5 times the last timer value and double the last timer value, and MAY be randomly generated.
-In either case, the new timer value is subject to a provisionable "disconnected" maximum waiting delay (Tdmax), e.g., 600 seconds, and the gateway proceeds with step 2 again.
+In either case, the new timer value is subject to a provisionable "disconnected" maximum waiting delay (Td{max}), e.g., 600 seconds, and the gateway proceeds with step 2 again.

 The "disconnected" procedure is similar to the restart procedure in that it now simply states that the endpoint MUST send a RestartInProgress command to the Call Agent informing it that the endpoint was disconnected and furthermore guarantee that the first message (command or response) that the Call Agent now sees from this endpoint MUST be this RestartInProgress command.
 During each initiation of "disconnected" procedure, the command MUST observe the normal retransmission and transaction identifiers requirements.
 (See Section 4.4.2.)
 The endpoint MUST take full advantage of piggy-backing in achieving this.
-The Call Agent may then for instance decide to audit the endpoint, or simply clear all connections for the endpoint.